peterhinch/micropython-nano-gui/DRIVERS.md

  * `width=240`
  * `disp_mode=0` By default the display chip operates in landscape mode.
 This arg enables portrait mode and other configurations.
 See below.
+ * `init_spi=False` For shared SPI bus applications.
+See note below.
+ * `offset=(0, 0)` This is intended for display hardware where the display hardware's coordinate system is offset relative to the chip's RAM origin.
+An `(x, y)` tuple (where `x` and `y` are positive integers) can offset this.
+In practice, when other display hardware is supported, this doc will be amended to specify the values to be used.

+### init_spi

- * `init_spi=False` This optional arg enables flexible options in configuring the SPI bus.
+This optional arg enables flexible options in configuring the SPI bus.
 The default assumes exclusive access to the bus.
 In this normal case, `color_setup.py` initialises it and the settings will be left in place.
 If the bus is shared with devices which require different settings, a callback function should be passed.
 It will be called prior to each SPI bus write.
 The callback will receive a single arg being the SPI bus instance.
 It will typically be a one-liner or lambda initialising the bus.
 A minimal example is this function:
 ```python
 def spi_init(spi):
     spi.init(baudrate=30_000_000)